 Water travel is a major part of tourism and contributes considerably to the development of travel on land and by air.
-Forms of water travel include cruise ship, passenger travel on freighters, ferryboats, river stern-wheelers, chartered boats and yachts, houseboats, and smaller family boats and canoes.
+Forms of water travel include ocean cruise ships, river cruises, passenger travel on freighters, ferryboats, river sternwheeler, chartered boats and yachts, houseboats, and smaller family boats and canoes.